jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 </div>

 > We can assume Eunie was never more than a standard soldier, and therefore had no value to Moebius.
-Joran had a unique connection to the future Ouroboros crew... but that wasn't relevant until they got zapped by the Ouroboros Stone just a week or so prior.
-And Moebius J was already there when that happened.
+Joran had a unique connection to the future Ouroboros crew... but that wasn't actually relevant until they got zapped by the Ouroboros Stone *6 or 7 years later*.
+And Moebius J was literally already there when that took place.

-> If that was more than sheer coincidence, and Joran was intentionally chosen for Moebius because of his connection to Noah, that would mean Noah was already a known threat to Moebius.
-Indeed, Z had always had his eye on Noah, ultimately turning him into N, but then somehow Noah lived on.
-I guess it's obvious in hindsight that Z (and N) wouldn't forget about him; just really sucks that Noah of all people ended up as Ouroboros.
+> So this is yet more evidence that Noah was uniquely special, and a known threat to Moebius throughout history.
+Indeed, as per the opening of Chapter 6, Noah repeatedly got taken in by the City during his previous lives, and regularly ended up working with the Ouroboros Stones.
+And furthermore, here in the present, Noah had been split off from N, and the true Ouroboros power had finally been unlocked, making him even more of a ticking time bomb for Moebius.
+So it's not a stretch for Z to have picked Joran out early on, as an ace to keep up his sleeve.

 ----